TanStack/router/docs/framework/react/guide/file-based-routing.md

 File-based routing requires that you follow a few simple file naming conventions to ensure that your routes are generated correctly.
 The concepts these conventions enable are covered in detail in the [Route Trees & Nesting](./route-trees.md) guide.

+> [!IMPORTANT]
+> Routes starting with `/api` are reserved and cannot not be used for file-based routing.
+These routes are reserved for future use by the TanStack Start for API routes.
+If you need to use routes starting with `/api` when using TanStack Router with file-based routing, please file an issue on GitHub.

 > **💡 Remember:** The file-naming conventions for your project could be affected by what [options](#options) are configured in your `tsr.config.json`.
 By default, the `routeFileIgnorePrefix` option is set to `-`, as such files and directories starting with `-` will not be considered for routing.

 - **`__root.tsx`**